pbkvarma/finalCapstone/README.md

 # Task 18:

 # B) Usage
-# Task 17:
-Breakdown of the code structure and functionality:
+Task 17: Breakdown of the code structure and functionality.
 1. The code imports the necessary libraries and defines the current date format.
 2. The code if refectored to use functions which are defined as follows:

 reg_user(): Allows a new user to register by providing a unique username and password.
 The user information is stored in the "user.txt" file.